andreafalzetti/andreafalzetti/README.md

 📍 Here you will find here my OSS contributions and some experimental repos!

-- 🔭 I love tooling and DevX and I am currently working [@gitpod-io](https://github.com/gitpod-io) to provide devs with the best dev cloud envs experience
+- 🔭 I love tooling and DevX and I am currently working @okteto and previously at [@gitpod-io](https://github.com/gitpod-io) to provide devs with the best dev cloud envs experience
 - 💻 I am a co-founder of [@onoranzefunebricloud](https://github.com/onoranzefunebricloud/)
 - ✍️ I like to write [technical blog posts](https://andreafalzetti.github.io/)
 - 💬 Ask me about 🍕